 Merely brushing your teeth is not enough to keep dental health in check.
 Daily flossing is also recommended.
 Flossing helps to clean the spaces between your teeth and also disrupts the colonies of bacteria and plaque from building up.
 Other advantages of flossing include the prevention of gum, teeth, and bone damage, removal of food particles from your mouth, etc.

-Apart from brushing and flossing your teeth, it is equally important to rinse your mouth.
+Apart from brushing and flossing your teeth, it is equally important to use mouthrinse.
 Rinse your mouth right after your meals to remove all the food debris from your mouth.
-In some cases, we may recommend you an antibacterial mouthwash to rinse your mouth.
+In some cases, we may recommend you a therapeutic mouthwash to rinse your mouth.

-Rinsing comes with many advantages, such as prevention of tooth infection, tooth decay, controlling bad breath, and others.
+Rinsing comes with many advantages, such as prevention of plaque buildup, tooth decay, controlling bad breath, and others.
 We may recommend other dental aids like interdental brushes, tongue cleaners, rubber tip stimulators, irrigation devices, and fluoride to maintain your oral health.